data61/anonlink-entity-service/README.md

 Run `./tools/build.sh` (from this directory, not from `tools`).
 This will create the tagged images used by `docker-compose`.

-## Start

-Everything can be started locally using docker-compose with:

-    docker-compose -f tools/docker-compose.yml up

-This will start the following containers:

-- nginx frontend
-- gunicorn/flask backend
-- celery backend worker
-- postgres database
-- redis job queue
-- minio object store

-The api service should be running on host port `8851`.

 # Testing

 A simple query with curl should tell you the status of the service: